-Parcel 223-132-11 contains a private water supply well.
-The well must be protected from damage during site development or it must be properly abandoned prior to site work beginning.
+Review of Charlotte-Mecklenburg Utilities billing data indicates that parcel 225-112-07 is served by a water supply well.
+No grading activity should be conducted until existing wells are either properly abandoned or the wellhead cordoned off to protect it from damage.
 The Mecklenburg County Groundwater & Wastewater Services (GWS) Program should be contacted at 704-336-5500 prior to undertaking any well related activity.

-An on-site wastewater disposal system (septic system) also exists on the parcel.
+The former home may also have been served by an individual on-site wastewater disposal system (septic system).
 No regulation governs the abandonment of septic systems; however, GWS does recommend that septic tanks be pumped by a licensed waste hauler to removal any residual contents, and then crushed and backfilled.
 This recommendation is made because tanks that collapse pose a safety hazard and improperly abandoned septic tanks may not be able to support the weight of vehicular traffic, structural foundations, or people.